Between the forest and the final user, products may undergo many stages of processing, manufacturing and distribution.

 The Chain-of-Custody process ensures the consumer that the FSC-certified products they purchase are coming from responsibly managed sources.
 For a consumer to purchase an FSC-certified product, every company that previously had ownership of the forest product material components of the end product would have had to be FSC certified.

-Version 3-0 of the FSC Chain of Custody Certification Standard becomes effective on April 1, 2017.
-Following this effective date, new certificate holders will be audited to version 3-0, and all certificate holders will need to be audited to version 3-0 by March 31, 2018.
+Version 3-0 of the FSC Chain of Custody Certification Standard is effective as of April 1, 2017.
+Both V2-1 and V3-0 remain effective during the transition period.
+At the end of the transition period, March 31, 2018, and all certificate holders will need to be audited to version 3-0 in order for their certification to remain valid.

 All valid Chain-of-Custody Certificates can be located on the FSC Certificate Database.